ryanczm/Analytic-Musings/notes/fa/fa.md

 * **Transfer Impact**
     * We know sometimes a good transfer window can provide a boost to seasons.
+    * It is impossible to quantify how good a signing will be with statistics.
+However, I have an idea about this below.
     * E.g PSG signing Kvara in the January window etc
     * A big summer window but all flopping, see Liverpool 25/26 in Slot's second season.
 They replaced both fullbacks with Kerkez and Frimpong, lost Diaz, lost Darwin, replaced with Isak, Ekitike, Wirtz and didn't really kick on.
     * Worth having a transfer list history?
+** **Ingame Tactics**
+    * Managerial impact via smart tactical changes be it inter game switches or intra game switches can change the course of a game, but we cannot capture this with past data.

 In terms of **football tropes** we see often: